Dr James SummersLecturer

 LLM 221/d The Law of International Organisations and Institutions

 Dr. James Summers lectures in international law and is the Director of the Centre for International Law and Human Rights at Lancaster University.
-He completed his doctorate at the University of Helsinki and has taught international law at the universities of Liverpool, Hull and Zambia.
-He lives in Lancaster with his wife and three children.

 I am available for interviews on issues relating to international law and international affairs, especially national and ethnic conflicts.